umputun/proxy-cron/README.md

 [![Build Status](https://github.com/umputun/proxy-cron/workflows/build/badge.svg)](https://github.com/umputun/proxy-cron/actions) [![Coverage Status](https://coveralls.io/repos/github/umputun/proxy-cron/badge.svg?branch=master)](https://coveralls.io/github/umputun/proxy-cron?branch=master)

-`proxy-cron` is a simple HTTP proxy server designed to handle requests based on crontab-like scheduling.
-It allows requests to be proxied during specified times and serves cached responses when requests are made outside the allowed schedule.
-This is particularly useful for managing systems that aren't running 24/7, to avoid unnecessary alerts or checks during their downtime.
+Proxy-cron is a simple HTTP proxy server designed to handle requests based on crontab-like scheduling.
+It enables requests to be proxied during specified times and serves cached responses when requests are made outside the allowed schedule.
+This is particularly useful for managing systems that aren't operational 24/7, to prevent unnecessary alerts or checks during their downtime.

 ## why it's needed

-Imagine you have a service that is not running 24/7, but you still want to monitor it.
-You can't just use a regular monitoring system because it will alert you every time the service is down.
-You can't use a cron job to check the service because it will only run at specific times.
-You need a way to proxy requests to the service only when it's running, and serve cached responses when it's not.
+Consider a service that does not operate around the clock, yet requires monitoring.
+Utilizing a regular monitoring system is not feasible, as it would generate alerts every time the service is offline.
+Similarly, a cron job is not a solution, as it only executes at specific intervals.
+A method is needed to proxy requests to the service only when it's active and serve cached responses when it's not.

-With `proxy-cron`, you can define a schedule directly in the url for when requests should be proxied to the service.
-During the allowed times, requests are proxied as usual.
-When requests are made outside of the allowed times, `proxy-cron` serves the last cached response.
-This way, you can monitor the service without being alerted every time it's down.
+With proxy-cron, users can specify a schedule in the URL, determining when requests should be proxied to the service.
+During these permitted times, requests are proxied as usual.
+However, when requests occur outside of these times, proxy-cron provides the last cached response.
+This enables monitoring of the service without triggering alerts each time it becomes unavailable.

 ## how it works

-`proxy-cron` runs as a simple HTTP server handling `GET` request only.
-The request must contain two query parameters:
+Proxy-cron operates as a straightforward HTTP server, processing only `GET` requests.
+Each request must include two query parameters:

 - `endpoint`: The actual endpoint URL you want to proxy.
 - `crontab`: The crontab schedule expression defining the allowed times for proxying requests.

-When a request is made to it, it checks the `crontab` query parameter to see if the request is allowed at the current time.
-If the request is allowed, `proxy-cron` proxies the request to the specified endpoint, caches the response, and serves it to the client.
-If the request is not allowed, `proxy-cron` serves the last cached response.
+Upon receiving a request, proxy-cron evaluates the 'crontab' query parameter to determine if the current time falls within the allowed period.
+If so, proxy-cron proxies the request to the specified endpoint, caches the response, and forwards it to the client.
+If the request is made outside the permitted time, proxy-cron supplies the last cached response instead.

 ## application options